 In Massachusetts, individuals interested in weed can order it online or buy it in person from various marijuana dispensaries.
 In addition, several third-party websites comprise tools with which buyers can search for licensed marijuana establishments close to them.

-Marijuana dispensaries are state-government regulated shops from which individuals can buy weed and weed-related items for recreational or medical purposes.
+Marijuana dispensaries are licensed retail businesses from which individuals can buy weed and weed-related items for recreational or medical purposes.
 To legally purchase weed from a dispensary, the buyer must present a valid means of identification at the dispensary.

 Generally, marijuana sales are cash-only, although some dispensaries allow the use of a debit card.
 However, payment is processed as an ATM withdrawal.
 It is advisable to purchase cannabis from government-approved dispensaries only.
 The Massachusetts Cannabis Control Commission is the body that issues licenses to marijuana dispensaries.